osmond/improved-system/README.md

 }
 ```

+The mock implementation uses `generateMockRunningStats()` in `src/lib/api.ts` to
+create semi-random demo data each time the app loads.
+You can replace this
+function with real API calls for production data.

 ## Charts & maps
 All charts should be wrapped in Shadcn’s `<ChartContainer>` so they inherit CSS variables for colours and spacing.